Dash0 Raises $110M Series B at $1B Valuation

 EMERGENCYLevel::Emergency600The system is unusable

-Each level has a corresponding method on the logger:
+Each level maps directly to a method on the logger:

 php